braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 Depending on which channel you select, you’ll be able to test different components of your message.
 Try to compose variants with an idea of what you want to test and what you hope to prove.

 What levers do you have to pull and what are the desired effects?
-While there are millions of possibilities that you can investigate using a multivariate test, we have some suggestions to get you started:
+While there are millions of possibilities that you can investigate using a multivariate and A/B test, we have some suggestions to get you started:

 | Channel | Aspects of Message You Can Change | Results To Look For |
 | ---------------------| --------------- | ------------- |